Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Abstract

 \section{Abstract}

-Modern representation learning methods may fail to adapt quickly under non-stationarity since they suffer from the problem of catastrophic forgetting and decaying plasticity.
-Such problems prevent learners from fast adaptation to changes since they result in increasing numbers of saturated features and forgetting useful features when presented with new experiences.
+Modern representation learning methods often struggle to adapt quickly under non-stationarity because they suffer from catastrophic forgetting and decaying plasticity.
+Such problems prevent learners from fast adaptation since they may forget useful features or have difficulty learning new ones.
 Hence, these methods are rendered ineffective for continual learning.
-This paper proposes \emph{Utility-based Perturbed Gradient Descent} (UPGD), an online representation-learning algorithm well-suited for continual learning agents with no knowledge about task boundaries.
+This paper proposes \emph{Utility-based Perturbed Gradient Descent} (UPGD), an online learning algorithm well-suited for continual learning agents.
 UPGD protects useful weights or features from forgetting and perturbs less useful ones based on their utilities.
-Our empirical results show that UPGD alleviates catastrophic forgetting and decaying plasticity, enabling modern representation learning methods to work in the continual learning setting.
+Our empirical results show that UPGD helps reduce forgetting and maintain plasticity, enabling modern representation learning methods to work effectively in continual learning.